mkuthan/mkuthan.github.io/_posts/2022-07-07-gcp-api-usage.md

 ![Storage Read API by-method latency](/assets/images/2022-07-07-gcp-api-usage/storage-read-api-latency-2.png)

-The strong evidence that the root cause of the Spark job slowness is not in Dataproc but in BigQuery service!
+The strong evidence that the root cause of the Spark job slowness isn't in Dataproc but in BigQuery service!
 {: .notice--info}

 We filled a ticket to the BigQuery support, and quickly got confirmation that there is the global issue.